 Born on April 18, 1977, Ilya Kaminsky was raised in Odessa, Ukraine, the former Soviet Union.
 At age four, he lost most of his hearing after a misdiagnosis.
-He arrived in the United States in 1993, when his family was granted asylum by the American government.
+His family received asylum from the U.S. government in 1993.
 He earned his BA from Georgetown University, and went on to receive his JD from the University of California, Hastings College of Law.

-The American Academy of Arts and Letters described his poems as “a literary counterpart to Chagall in which laws of gravity have been suspended and colors reassigned, but only to make everyday reality that much more indelible."
-His poetry has been compared to work by Anna Akhmatova, Osip Mandelstam, and Marina Tsvetaeva.
+The American Academy of Arts & Letters, into which Kaminsky was inducted in 2023, described his poems as “a literary counterpart to [Marc] Chagall in which laws of gravity have been suspended and colors reassigned, but only to make everyday reality that much more indelible.”

 Kaminsky’s other awards and honors include the 2023 United States Artists Fellowship, the Lannan Literary Fellowship, the Whiting Writers’ Award, the Ruth Lilly Poetry Fellowship, the ForeWord Magazine Book of the Year Award in Poetry, and a 2019 Creative Writing Fellowship from the National Endowment for the Arts.
 In 2019, he received the Academy of American Poets Fellowship, which recognizes distinguished poetic achievement.